-- Total salary and benefit costs increased in dollars and as a percentage to net sales by 32 basis points due to Company growth, higher health care costs, annual pay rate increases and as a consequence of weaker sales growth.
-As our store base grows, we expect an increase in salary and benefit dollars, but believe these costs as a percentage to net sales will remain relatively stable. - New store costs increased 6 basis points as a percentage of net sales resulting from an increase in new store openings.
-We expect these costs to increase slightly in Fiscal 2015 as we continue to increase new store openings. - Stock-based compensation decreased by 8 basis points as a percentage of net sales due to the achievement of certain performance awards at a lower level than those achieved in the prior year and the expectation of future awards being achieved at less than the goal established. - Expenses associated with our new corporate headquarters contributed an increase of 10 basis points as a percentage of net sales.
-We expect these costs will increase in Fiscal 2015 as we record a complete year of expense related to the new building.
+- Total salary and benefit costs increased in dollars and as a percentage of net sales by 32 basis points due to Company growth, higher health care costs, annual pay rate increases and as a consequence of weaker sales growth. - New store costs increased 6 basis points as a percentage of net sales resulting from an increase in new store openings. - Stock-based compensation decreased by 8 basis points as a percentage of net sales due to the achievement of certain performance awards at a lower level than those achieved in the prior year and the expectation of future awards being achieved at less than the goal established. - Expenses associated with our new corporate headquarters contributed an increase of 10 basis points as a percentage of net sales.

 Depreciation and amortization.
 Depreciation and amortization as a percentage of net sales was 1.6% in Fiscal 2014 and in Fiscal 2013.
 In Fiscal 2014, the addition of our new corporate headquarters and inventory markdown optimization system resulted in an elevated depreciation expense in both dollars and in percentage of net sales.
-This expense will increase in Fiscal 2015 as we place our new wholesaling and logistics facility into service.